 The key to maintaining consistent sobriety is through support.
 Without support, there is very little evidence to suggest that a patient to fully recover.
 Long-term therapy is imperative.

 The combination of support and communication equate to a powerful antagonist against Subutex.
-However, each is individual is different and may require a different type of support.
+However, each individual is different and may require a different treatment plan and type of support.
 Drug specialist may provide you with the best direction in which to receive that support.
 For example, for long-term recovery of Subutex, group therapy may be more beneficial than one-on-one therapy.
 With that being said, it is important for the patient to continue exploring his or her options.